bacontheoverseer/SunshineNord-deployer/README.md

 2. Sign in or create a free account on Render.
 3. Click **Apply** on the blueprint settings page.
 4. Wait 2–3 minutes for the container to spin up.
 Render will provide a live target URL (e.g., `https://sunshine-node-link.onrender.com`) where your app is fully active!
-NOTE: Render Free Instances spin down after 50 seconds of inactivity, so if noone is using your link and then you try to access it, it may take a little to start up.
+NOTE: Render Free Instances spin down after 15 minutes of inactivity, so if no-one is using your link and then you try to access it, it may take a little to start up.
 This does NOT reset your site progress.

 Thanks for choosing Sunshine!